vincentdavis/vpower/README.md

   * The HR version broadcasts power based on heart rate, set the values in the file [zones.csv](https://github.com/oldnapalm/vpower/blob/master/zones.csv)
 * Configure speed sensor, power calculator and wheel circumference in **vpower.cfg**
   * You can leave `speed_sensor_id` as zero if there's only one sensor around
+  * If using `LinearInterpolationPowerCalculator` set speed and power values in the file [curve.csv](https://github.com/oldnapalm/vpower/blob/master/curve.csv)
 * Install the libusb-win32 driver for the ANT+ device, it can be easily done using [Zadig](https://zadig.akeo.ie/)
   * Options - List All Devices
   * Select ANT+ stick